segdeha/es6/lessons/intro.md

 # Introduction

-ES6 (officially [ECMAScript 2015 Language](http://www.ecma-international.org/ecma-262/6.0/)) is fast being adopted by modern web browsers.
-As of October 2017, both Chrome and Safari fully support ES6 (as well as [the 2 new features of ES7](http://2ality.com/2016/01/ecmascript-2016.html)).
-Firefox and Edge support ES6 as well, albeit behind feature flags.
+As of October 2017, ES6 (officially [ECMAScript 2015 Language](http://www.ecma-international.org/ecma-262/6.0/)) is [well-supported by modern web browsers](https://kangax.github.io/compat-table/es6/).
+The latest versions of Chrome, Safari, Firefox, and Edge all support nearly every feature of ES6 (as well as [the 2 new features of ES7](http://2ality.com/2016/01/ecmascript-2016.html)).

-In a production environment where you need to support older browsers, you can still write ES6!
+What about older browser, you ask?
+In a production environment where you need to support, say, Internet Explorer, you can still write ES6!
 You’ll just need to add a compile step using tools such as [Webpack](https://webpack.github.io) and [Babel](https://babeljs.io).
 To see the [transpiled](https://en.wikipedia.org/wiki/Source-to-source_compiler) output you can expect from Babel, check out the [Babel REPL](https://babeljs.io/repl/).

 This site is not intended to be [a complete compendium of ES6 features](http://es6-features.org).
 Think of it more as a “greatest hits”.